 consider the point of view of the council and what the objections could be to what the submitter is requesting

-make it easy for the council to say yes to their proposal — one way to do this is to provide alternative wording for inclusion in the plan
+make it easy for the council to say yes to their proposal — a constructive way to do this is to provide alternative wording for inclusion in the plan or bylaw

 recognise the constraints the council is working within, and propose solutions that can be achieved within those constraints